Introduction

 Best performance

-Set the TTL (Time to Live) to 3600 seconds (1 hour) for production systems.
-For planned changes, reduce this to 300 seconds (5 minutes) 24 hours in advance to enable faster propagation.
+Set the TTL (Time to Live) to 3600 seconds (1 hour) on production systems.
+Ahead of a planned change, drop it to 300 seconds (5 minutes) 24 hours in advance so the update propagates faster.

 Understanding DNS Propagation

-DNS changes are not immediately visible worldwide.
+DNS changes are not visible worldwide straight away.
 Here is what happens:

 DNS Record Change